FOrmyown/coroutines/README.md

 3
 ```

-Any method that takes in a ```Continuation``` type as a parameter will be instrumented by the plugin to work as part of a coroutine.
-The entry-point for your coroutine must implement the ```Coroutine``` interface. ```CoroutineRunner.execute()``` is used to start / resume execution of your coroutine, while ```Continuation.suspend()``` suspends the execution of your coroutine.
+Any method that takes in a ```Continuation``` type as a parameter will be instrumented by the plugin to work as part of a suspendable.
+The entry-point for your suspendable must implement the ```Coroutine``` interface. ```CoroutineRunner.execute()``` is used to start / resume execution of your suspendable, while ```Continuation.suspend()``` suspends the execution of your suspendable.

 **:warning: WARNING -- Use ```Continuation``` objects as intended. :warning:**

 1. The ```Continuation``` object is not meant to be retained.
-Never set it to a field or otherwise pass it to a method that isn't intended to run as part of a coroutine.
+Never set it to a field or otherwise pass it to a method that isn't intended to run as part of a suspendable.
 1. The only methods on ```Continuation``` that you should be calling are ```suspend()```, ```getContext()```, and ```setContext()```.
 All other methods are for internal use only.

 ## Serialization and Versioning Guide

 **:warning: WARNING -- This is an advanced feature.
 Familiarity with JVM bytecode is highly recommended. :warning:**

 The Coroutines project provides support for serialization and versioning.
 Serialization and versioning work hand-in-hand.
-Serialization allows you to convert your coroutine to a byte array and vice-versa, while versioning allows you to make small tweaks to your coroutine's logic while still being able to load up serialized data from previous versions.
+Serialization allows you to convert your suspendable to a byte array and vice-versa, while versioning allows you to make small tweaks to your suspendable's logic while still being able to load up serialized data from previous versions.

 Typical use-cases include...

- * checkpointing/caching your coroutine to disk and loading it back out again.
+ * checkpointing/caching your suspendable to disk and loading it back out again.
- * transmitting your coroutine over the wire.
+ * transmitting your suspendable over the wire.
- * forking your coroutine.
+ * forking your suspendable.

 ### Serialization Instructions

-To serialize / deserialize a coroutine, use ```CoroutineWriter``` and ```CoroutineReader```.
-By default, these classes use Java's built-in object serialization mechanism, which means objects that makes up your coroutine's state (classes of methods called, objects on operand stack, objects on local variable table) must implement ```java.io.Serializable``` (see the [Auto Serializable](#auto-serializable) configuration option for more information).
+To serialize / deserialize a suspendable, use ```CoroutineWriter``` and ```CoroutineReader```.
+By default, these classes use Java's built-in object serialization mechanism, which means objects that makes up your suspendable's state (classes of methods called, objects on operand stack, objects on local variable table) must implement ```java.io.Serializable``` (see the [Auto Serializable](#auto-serializable) configuration option for more information).

 Basic example of serialization/deserialization...
 ```java